Flaflo/2D-Multiplayer/README.md

-Aims to be a Multiplayergame :D
+Its only purporse is to be a proof of concept for 2D Multiplayer Games